When you first enter the world of Cloth Diapers, you may well be a bit overwhelmed.

 Polyurethane laminate (PUL)

-This is the most important part of your cloth diaper cover, as it’s the PUL which stops the wet, getting out!
+This is the most important part of your cloth diaper cover, as it’s the PUL that stops the wet, getting out!
 It’s the primary waterproof layer.

 Some cloth diapers have a ‘hidden’ layer of PUL sandwiched between the minky and microfleece/microsuede layers.
-While others have a specially made minky that has fluffy minky on one side and PUL on the other.
+In contrast, others have a specially made minky with a fluffy minky on one side and PUL on the other.

-There are also specialized PUL fabrics that are printed or brightly colored on one side and suitable for cloth diaper outers on its own which are quicker drying than minky covers.
+There are also specialized PUL fabrics that are printed or brightly colored on one side and suitable for cloth diaper outers on their own which are quicker drying than minky covers.

 Microfleece is man-made fabric and is 100% Polyethylene Terephthalate and Microfleece shares qualities with wool but at a fraction of the weight and thickness.
-It’s very very soft, light and warm but is also hydrophobic and retains less than 1% of the water that passes through it.
-It’s machine washable and super fast drying.
+It’s very soft, light, and warm but is also hydrophobic and retains less than 1% of the water that passes through it.
+It’s machine washable and super-fast drying.
 Low-quality fleece is prone to pilling.

 Microfleece is usually used as the ‘inner’ or ‘liner’ to your cloth diaper.
 It wicks the moisture away from babies skin and keeps it in the soaker, keeping baby dry and happy.
 You will also find that washable liner is made from Microfleece as it doesn’t fray when cut and dries so fast!

 Microsuede is man-made fabric and is a knit blend of microfibre.
-It has a beautiful soft finish and a feature of microsuede is it’s stretch.
-It’s also machine washable and super fast drying.
+It has a beautifully soft finish, and a feature of microsuede is its stretch.
+It’s also machine washable and super-fast drying.

 Microsuede is sometimes used as the ‘inner’ or ‘liner’ to your cloth diaper.
 It wicks the moisture away from babies skin and keeps it in the soaker, keeping baby dry and happy.
 It is more often used for washable liners than inners.

-Minky is a man-made fabric, made from microfibre, that has a thick, plush feel and is fade resistant, pill resistant and dries extremely quickly.
+Minky is a man-made fabric made from a microfibre with a thick, plush feel and is fade-resistant, pill-resistant, and dries extremely quickly.

 Minky is usually used as the ‘outer’ pretty layer of your cloth diaper and is well known for its lovely soft fluffy feel.

-These are the fabrics commonly found in the ‘soaker’ or the absorbent part of the cloth diaper.
-Many brands offer mixes of the commonly used soaker fabrics and some offer more absorbent fabrics for heavier night absorbency.
+These are the fabrics commonly found in the ‘soaker’ or the cloth diaper’s absorbent part.
+Many brands offer mixes of the commonly used soaker fabrics, and some offer more absorbent fabrics for heavier night absorbency.

-Synthetic man-made fiber that has a lot of very useful features for cloth diapers.
+Synthetic man-made fiber has a lot of handy features for cloth diapers.

-It is super fast drying and can hold an extremely large amount of liquid.
-Microfibre is commonly used as one ‘side’ of a soaker however as while it can take a lot of fluid, it needs a stronger holding fabric (such as cotton/hemp) to keep the liquid contained.
+It is super-fast drying and can hold a tremendous amount of liquid.
+Microfibre is commonly used as one side’ of a soaker; however, it needs a stronger holding fabric (such as cotton/hemp) to keep the liquid contained while it can take a lot of fluid.

 It is also incredibly soft.
-So makes a very cushy top layer but it’s not recommended to have microfibre touching babies skin as it can cause their sensitive wee bottoms to dry out too much.
+So it makes a very cushy top layer, but it’s not recommended to have microfibre touching babies’ skin as it can cause their sensitive wee bottoms to dry out too much.

-Natural fiber which has been used forever.
-It’s very absorbent, but not as soft as some of the other options.
+Natural fiber has been used forever.
+It’s very absorbent but not as soft as some of the other options.
 It’s a good workhorse, however.
 Reliable and hardwearing, it’s easy to launder and dries faster than hemp or bamboo but not as quickly as microfibre.